tacticalretard0/gettr-spammr/README.md

 It mostly uses my own API but some of it requires [gogettr](https://github.com/stanfordio/gogettr)

 ## How to add an account
-1. Put a file in the tokens/ directory, name the `file token_username.txt`, where username is the username of the account you want to add
+1. Put a file in the tokens/ directory, name the file `token_username.txt`, where username is the username of the account you want to add

 1. Put the account's token in the file you created

+The account you added should now automatically be used as a bot the next time spammr.py is run

 ### How to get an account's token
 1. Log in to the account